 I’m going to talk about how the Power BI conditional formatting feature can take your reports to the next level.
 It’s a really useful feature, but not a lot of people use it mostly because this function is buried under Power BI’s other tools.
+You may watch the full video of this tutorial at the bottom of this blog.

 The conditional formatting feature in Power BI holds a lot of value from a visualization point of view.
 It can also potentially simplify the way you model your data.